huijing/huijing.github.io/_drafts/nexmo-building-a-check-in-app.md

 ## The application structure

-By right, there should be some proper user management for administrators, but given this is a simple prototype, I made do with a naive implementation of password protection on the main page, where the administrators enters player phone numbers.
-The prototype presents the idea of how the interface would work.
+By right, there should be some proper user management for administrators.
+If you access the live demo on Glitch, you'll see there is some semblance of password protection, but it is a very naive implementation for this simple prototype.
+The prototype merely presents the idea of how the interface would work.

 This means the application will have 3 pages, the login page, the administrator page, the verification code entry page.

 <img srcset="{{ site.url }}/assets/images/posts/checkpoint/screens-480.jpg 480w, {{ site.url }}/assets/images/posts/checkpoint/screens-640.jpg 640w, {{ site.url }}/assets/images/posts/checkpoint/screens-960.jpg 960w, {{ site.url }}/assets/images/posts/checkpoint/screens-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/assets/images/posts/checkpoint/screens-640.jpg" alt="Rough screen sketches">

 As mentioned earlier, some additional middlewares need to be installed.
-For this project, I added the following:
+This project uses the following:
 - `koa-static` for serving static assets
 - `koa-bodyparser` for handling data sent over via POST requests
 - `koa-router` for routing